Harald Sohlman

-Harald Sohlman, (born January 24, 1868, in the Court parish, Stockholm, died on May 1, 1927, in Kungsholms parish, Stockholm), was a Swedish publisher.
+Harald Sohlman (24 January 1868 – 1 May 1927) was a Swedish publisher.

 Newspaperman

-He was the son of the editor August Sohlman and Hulda Sandeberg.
+He was the son of the editor August Sohlman (1824–1874) and Hulda Sandeberg.
 Sohlman attended the school Bekowska skolan and graduated in 1877 in Stockholm after his matriculation exam and began his studies in Uppsala.
 In 1886, he got his Bachelor of Law degree at Uppsala university.
-There, he became known as a liberal, for example by being one of the founders of the student fraternity Verdandi.
+There, he became known as a liberal, for example by being one of the founders of the student fraternity Verdandi Association.
 In 1886 he was acting notary at Stockholm City Court and in 1889 at Svea Court of Appeal.
 Between 1889 and 1890, he gave lectures on law at Stockholm workers' association.

 In 1886, Sohlman started working at Aftonbladet.
 He had two family ties to the paper: first, he was the son of the previous editor, secondly, he was first cousin once removed from the head of the board for Aftonbladet, J.W.
 Smitt.
 When he began working as editor in chief, the paper's circulation was 13,000.
 He was the paper's editor in chief between 1890 and 1921 as well as director of publication; between 1896 and 1912 he was also the editor in chief for Dagen (1896-1920).
 In 1907, the ownership of Aftonbladet transitioned from the married couple Gustaf Retzius and Anna Hierta-Retzius to the brothers Harald and Arvid Sohlman.
 Harald promised Retzius that he would work for the good of the motherland and against socialism.
 From 1907, he was chairman of the Swedish telegraph agency; he was also chairman of the Publicists' club (Swedish: Publicistklubben) for many years.